mruiz7797/double-seven-guitars/docs/README.md

 #### How to Fork:
 To fork the double-seven-guitars repository:

-1. Log in to Github
+1. Log in to GitHub
 2. Go to the repository for this project (double-seven-guitars)
 3. Click the Fork button on the top right